 Aylesbury Vale is a large mainly rural district to the North West of London in Buckinghamshire between the M40 and the M1.
 About 6% of it in the South is green belt and AONB, but the rest is unconstrained.
 The largest town is Aylesbury.

 The council have agreed to set a target of 27,000 homes in their 20-year plan.
-This is considerably more than their won assessed need of about 20,000 and will help meet the housing needs of Wycombe and Chiltern districts which are constrained by green belt and AONB.
+This is considerably more than their own assessed need of about 20,000 and will help meet the housing needs of Wycombe and Chiltern districts which are constrained by green belt and AONB.
 It is slightly less than their calculated Local Housing Need which is set high because of a high past building rate.

 About 16,000 of the homes will be built around Aylesbury which is to be redesignated as one of three garden towns given backing by the government in January 2017.